emilyw26/water_project/README.md

 - Contains a Data object that contains all the attributes needed of this data

 INSTRUCTIONS TO RUN:

-1) Update source files & directories in preProcessData.py
+1) Update source files & directories in preProcessData.py and classifier.py
-          - Reads in source csv files of the water data
-          - Prints out updated version of the points and features Update source files in classifier.py
-          - Read in the output from preProcessing

 2) Run preProcessData.py to clean the data and produce the necessary files

 3) Run classifier.py to run the classifications

 NECESSARY LIBRARIES:

 This code requires multiple methods from python's sklearn, scipy and numpy libraries

 SOURCE:

 https://www.drivendata.org/competitions/7/data/